3raxton/EyesClosed/README.md

 ## License
 Licensed under the [MIT License](https://mit-license.org/) by [Braxton Huff](https://github.com/3raxton)

+## Final Word
-### **Hopefully Eyes Closed helps you show off your skills or shows you that you're not as skilled as you think!
-Cheers!**
+Hopefully Eyes Closed helps you show off your skills or shows you that you're not as skilled as you think! 😵